Current Travel Restriction Guidelines and Processes

 - No additional steps are necessary if you used personal payment methods.

-- A travel waiver is not required for online conference or workshop registrations.
-Fees of $1,000 or more should be reviewed by the appropriate business office before the conference or registration is booked.
+- Fees of $1,000 or more should be reviewed by the appropriate business office before the conference or registration is booked.

 - Online conferences should be paid by:

-- Individual who have a Purdue Travel card:
+- Individuals who have a Purdue Travel Card:

 - Request a temporary card increase using the online form.